 - The officer failed to identify themselves as a law enforcement agent – In order to be convicted of resisting arrest in Springfield, MO it must be proven that the defendant had the intent to resist arrest from a police officer.
 If the officer failed to identify themselves, then the argument for intentionality is moot.

 - False allegations – If your attorney can prove that what occurred during the time of the arrest does not fit under the umbrella of resisting arrest as set by the state, you will not be charged with resisting arrest.
 Witnesses (preferably not friends or family of the defendant) can help in these types of situations to prove whether or not the allegations are true or false.

 - Self Defense – In some cases, a person may have to defend themselves during an arrest due to police misconduct.
 Misconduct includes, but is not limited to, an officer using excessive force against you during the arrest.

 Call Missouri Legal Today

-To ensure that you have the best outcome available, it’s critical that you speak with an attorney if you’ve been charged with resisting arrest in Springfield, MO.
+To ensure that you have the best outcome available, it’s critical that you speak with a criminal defense attorney in Springfield, Mo if you’ve been charged with resisting arrest.
 Not only will a resisting arrest charge increase the penalties against you, but it could also negatively impact any other charges you may be facing.
 Mistakes happen, but they don’t have to ruin your life.
 Call Missouri Legal today to get the legal advice and support that you deserve.